 top of page

-Tall Black Coffee vs. Americano vs. Long Black: What’s the Difference?
+Americano vs. Long Black vs. Filter Coffee: What’s the Difference?

-If you’re a black coffee drinker like me, you’ve probably come across tall black coffee, Americano, and long black on café menus.
+If you’re a black coffee drinker like me, you’ve probably come across Americano, long black and filter coffee on café menus.
 At first glance, they might seem like variations of the same drink—just coffee and water, right?
 But the way they’re made impacts their flavour, texture, and overall drinking experience.

 • Drip coffee machines